 However, when I replaced the stiff 3V power with my circuitry it was not as nice:

 The electronics tries to grab about 55 mA but flattens out to 13 mA.
 However, I would not be able to tell whether the flash itself looks any different.
-There may be a capacitor inside the lighthouse that in case might be meant to keep the timer alive over a week battery.
+There may be a capacitor inside the lighthouse that in case might be meant to keep the timer alive over a weak battery.
 I am not certain how the inner resistance of a lithium cell goes as is looses charge.

 A warning: puff and over!